 — Sombra (@Varieatrl) January 21, 2020

 His most recent movie, “A Fall from Grace,” was just released on Netflix.
 Critics and the audience agree that it was pretty much a mess.
-There were so many problems with it from continuity mistakes, the use of the “angry black woman” trope that he constantly uses, and just bad writing in general.
+There were so many problems with it from continuity mistakes, the use of the “angry black woman” trope that he continually uses, and just bad writing in general.
 Fast Company puts it perfectly when they explain the plot: “A Fall From Grace is a romance-gone-dark story that follows a well-worn Perry pattern: Woman falls for the wrong guy.
 A woman’s life is decimated.
 Fin.
 But aside from a paper-thin plot and horrendous wigs, there are bigger issues to contend with: The film is riddled with continuity errors and mistakes that fall under filmmaker 101 no-nos.”

 Take a look at some of the mistakes that viewers found: